-Closure won't stop data-harvest probe
+Data firm closure won't stop Facebook probe

 "The investigations into their work are vital."

-He told the BBC: "We've got to make sure this isn't at attempt to run and hide, that these companies are not closing down to try to avoid them being rigorously investigated over the allegations that are being made against them."
+He told the BBC: "We've got to make sure this isn't an attempt to run and hide, that these companies are not closing down to try to avoid them being rigorously investigated over the allegations that are being made against them."

 Mary Creagh, Labour MP for Wakefield, tweeted: "Outrageous.
 Insolvency used to cover up illegality".